osg-htc/virtual-school-pilot-2020/docs/materials/sw/part2-ex3-matlab.md

 To compile this code, we need to access the machines with the Matlab compiler installed.
 For this exercise, we will use the compilers installed on special CHTC build machines.
 In the CHTC pool, you can't use `ssh` to directly connect to these machines.
-Instead, you must submit an interactive job (just like in yesterday's [Exercise 3.4](/materials/day2/part3-ex4-prepackaged)) that specifically requests these build machines.
+Instead, you must submit an interactive job (similar to [Exercise 2.2](/materials/sw/part2-ex2-prepackaged.md)) that specifically requests these build machines.

 1. Create a file called `compile.submit` with the lines below: